sepuckett86/express/README.md

 ## Useful git commands

 While in local repository <br>
-Note: for anything in brackets <> replace with contents of brackets.
+Note: for anything in brackets <> replace with contents of brackets. <br>
-Example:
+Example: Replace
 ```
 <filename>
 ```
-goes to
+with
 ```
 text.html
 ```